 So, how can these gross critters appear in your house?
 Because they don’t just spawn in your bed out of nowhere, right?

 Here are the possible ways how bed bugs can end up in your bedroom:

 - Luggage.
-Bed bugs are really good hitchhikers who can hide in your suitcase, backpack, purse or another luggage item.
+Bed bugs are really good hitchhikers who can hide in your suitcase, backpack, purse, or other luggage items.
 So, if the sanitary conditions of the hotel you stayed in weren’t good enough, you might bring the bugs to your place upon your return home.

 - Public places.
-An upholstered soft chair in the cinema or an office building, as well as seats in the public transport, can easily be home to a colony of bed bugs, and they can cling to your clothes and travel to your house.
+A soft upholstered chair in the cinema or an office building, as well as seats in the public transport, can easily be home to a colony of bed bugs, and they can cling to your clothes and travel to your house.

 Aside from that, you have more chances to get bed bugs if you live in an apartment building.
 Because you don’t always know all of your neighbors and what sanitary conditions they have in their home.

 Can Bed Bugs Live on an Air Mattress?